 I knew Kobe would be a legend the second I saw his eyeballs.
 I’ve spent the last 20 years marveling at everything he has done on the floor.
 He took over a Finals game as just a 21 year old in 2000.
 Shaq fouled out in overtime and Bryant said, “I got you”.
 I was not surprised.
 When he out scored the Mavericks 62-61 through three-quarters in 2005, I felt it brewing the day before.
 For the first time, this guy did something I did not think he was capable of.
 I was a “Kobe doubter” for one night and he burned me.
 I was in shock with you Mamba.
 People always talk about first impressions.
 Kobe just proved how you say goodbye matters as well.

 Like many of you, Star Wars had its hooks in me from an early age.
-With the release of the seventh episode, the passion and the banter have been reignited.
-I think four of these films are legendary and three of them are good.
+With the release of “The Last Jedi”, the passion and the banter have been reignited.
 Here is my order of Star Wars movies ranked worst to first:

-#5- “REVENGE OF THE SITH” (2005)– Darth Vader has as much presence as any villain in motion picture history.
+#6- “REVENGE OF THE SITH” (2005)– Darth Vader has as much presence as any villain in motion picture history.
 Anakin makes the transition to the Dark Lord late in the film.
 To see Vader exuding regret over what he had done to Padme’ was fascinating to watch.
-Ian McDiarmid put on an acting clinic as the emperor.
+Ian McDiarmid put on an acting clinic as Emperor Palpatine.

 #3- “RETURN OF THE JEDI”(1983)– After having dozens of conversations with Star Wars junkies the past two month’s I made a key discovery.
 Return of the Jedi is underrated!
 While much of the crowd pegged it “the clear worst movie of the trilogy”, I struggled mightily to separate it from my second place finisher.
 Critics point out the Ewoks as the main weakness of Episode six.
 While they may have pushed the cute in our face a bit, the Ewoks were a smart, resourceful part of the movie.
 They also found a way to give C-3PO the ironic duty of being a God.
 Of the original films, Jedi was the most visually pleasing.
 Jabba’s palace was an extraordinary place to visit.
 The space fighting moments at the end were clean and a handful of new ships were introduced.
 Darth Vader’s mask coming off was the payoff we were all waiting for.